isabelle-np/isabelle-np.github.io/src/studies/terrier-card/index.md

 ###The Solution
 <p class="body">Terrier Card draws influence from mobile banking applications to provide students an efficient, clear, and easy way to manage their finances while at BU.
-Through interviews, I found that the majority of students purchase their points on their phones (e.g. in line while waiting to pay for their items).
+Through interviews, I found that the majority of students purchase their points on their phones (e.g., in line while waiting to pay for their items).
 Therefore, I focused my efforts on a clean, task-driven mobile UI that was both convenient and secure.</p>

 <img src="./purchase.png">